theSaurabhMhatre/forum-solution-ui/README.md

 ##### The website currently has the following features:
 - User registration, login and logout
 - Users can ask questions and answer questions asked by other users
-- Questions and answers can be liked by users
+- Questions and answers can be liked/disliked by users
 - Questions and answers are always ordered on the basis of likes
 - Users are ranked on the basis of total likes received for questions asked and answers answered